saw303/gradle-java-rest-api/README.md

 The Gradle plugin will introduce a new build category named `rest api` to your Gradle build.
 This category groups the following tasks:

 - **cleanRestArtifacts** - Removes everything that the plugin has generated (except the stuff under version control)
-- **extractSpecs** - Read the specs from the classpath
+- **extractSpecs** - Reads and extracts the specs files from the classpath
-- **generateDiagrams** - Generate PlantUML diagrams of your REST API
+- **generateDiagrams** - Generates PlantUML diagrams of your REST API
-- **generateRestArtifacts** - Generate Java code from your REST specification
+- **generateRestArtifacts** - Generates Java code from your REST specification